Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Introduction

+The power of our approach comes from combining three sources of leverage: (a) the flexible machine-learning first stage, (b) the identification power of the conjoint's randomized profile contrasts, and (c) the within-respondent information in repeated tasks that updates residual preferences beyond what observables explain.
+We view this approach as \textit{lean structure}: it preserves the advantages of a structural model while relaxing its usual parametric restrictions.

-The payoff is substantial, and it speaks directly to an active debate about what conjoint experiments can and cannot deliver. \citet{bansak2023amce} provide a systematic treatment of what conjoint experiments can---and cannot---aggregate, showing that different quantities of interest (the AMCE, the effect of an attribute on the probability of winning, the fraction of voters who prefer a given attribute level) carry different substantive meanings and that the choice of quantity should be driven by the underlying question; a central implication of their analysis is that many theoretically natural quantities---in particular, the fraction of voters who prefer an attribute level---are essentially infeasible to recover using standard reduced-form methods, because those methods identify only marginal population averages and therefore cannot point-identify individual-level distributional features of preferences without additional structure.
-Our paper develops the structural machinery to recover individual-level preferences directly, and therefore to deliver precisely those quantities of interest that \citeauthor{bansak2023amce} and others have identified as substantively desirable but out of reach under existing reduced-form approaches.
-The power of our approach comes from combining two sources of leverage: the \textit{flexible structure} of a deep neural network, which lets each respondent's preference vector depend on covariates in an essentially unrestricted way, and the \textit{identification power of randomization}, since the conjoint design randomly assigns profile contrasts to each respondent, pinning down the structural preferences without the strong functional-form assumptions that traditional structural models typically invoke.
+The payoff is substantial, and it speaks directly to an active debate about what conjoint experiments can and cannot deliver. \citet{bansak2023amce} review what conjoint experiments can---and cannot---aggregate, showing that different quantities of interest carry different substantive meanings; a central implication is that many theoretically natural quantities---in particular, the fraction of voters who prefer an attribute level---cannot be point-identified from the AMCE and related design-based averages, which recover only marginal population means and so leave individual-level distributional features of preferences unidentified without additional structure \citep{abramson2022voter}.
+Our paper develops a flexible structural framework that recovers individual-level preferences directly.
+It therefore delivers the quantities of interest that \citeauthor{bansak2023amce} and others identify as substantively important but beyond the reach of existing reduced-form approaches.
+At the same time, it recovers standard reduced-form quantities, such as the AMCE, as special cases under correct specification---a condition the misspecification diagnostic of Section~\ref{sec:quantities} is designed to probe.
+Among the structural quantities it delivers are vote shares and win probabilities in counterfactual electoral contests over arbitrary policy positionings---the structural-model analog of the questions that have driven a half-century of work on candidate moderation and spatial voting \citep{black1948rationale,downs1957economic}.